narcissawright/melancholy/README.md

 - Try to keep a bit of "arcade scenario" -- gameplay design focused levels, but not too arcadey.
 Ideally each stage is minutes (3-15) long if you know what you're doing.
 - Checkpoints exist.
 - I want an ice level. (slippery physics)

+## Character Design:
+- Melanie should have shorter hair than Melancholy.
+Neither character will have bangs.
+- The hair covering Melanie's eye should not cover it much (less than it is now, with the current model.)
+Melancholy will have her eye more obscured.
+- Would like to include a Cardigan for Melanie but would need to figure out the state of cloth simulation in Godot, and my GPU is old right now.
+- Melancholy should have a dress or medium length skirt.
+Might keep same boots (I like this design).
+Unsure about other aspects of the outfit.
+Leggings/Tights probably good for both.
+- Melanie will have plum colored hair, Melancholy a blue color.
+The eye color should be different, too.
+- Melancholy's heartbeat should be slower (seen in the UI).